Ian A. Cook, M.D.

 He is an Attending Physician in the Resnick Neuropsychiatric Hospital; over his years at UCLA, he has attended on the Adult Inpatient Service, in the General Outpatient and Mood Disorders Clinics, in the Adult Partial Hospital Program, and on the Geriatric Inpatient ward.
 Dr. Cook currently serves as a psychiatric consultant to the new UCLA Hand Transplantation Service.
 At UCLA he is also Associate Director of the Laboratory of Brain, Behavior, and Pharmacology.

-Dr. Cook is Chief of Staff of the Resnick Neuropsychiatric Hospital and is also chairs its Professional Staff Executive Committee.
+Dr. Cook was Chief of Staff of the Resnick Neuropsychiatric Hospital (2011-2013) and chaired its Professional Staff Executive Committee.
 In the Department of Psychiatry, he formerly was Chair of the Curriculum Committee, and continues to be Course Director for Psychiatry Grand Rounds, the PG3 Outpatient Psychopharmacology Course, the Professionalism and Ethics course, and the PG4 Clinical Neuroscience Course.
 At the David Geffen School of Medicine, he seved as Chair of the Faculty and of the Faculty Executive Committee (2011-2013).
 For the broader UCLA community, he served as chair of the University Senate's Ad Hoc Committee on Instructional Technology.

 Dr. Cook received his undergraduate degree from Princeton University and went to medical school at the Yale School of Medicine, before coming to UCLA for his residency at the UCLA/NPI and West LA VAMC psychiatry residency program.

-His professional affiliations include being a Distinguished Fellow of the American Psychiatric Association and a member of the International Society for ECT and Neurostimulation, the Society of Biological Psychiatry, the American Society of Clinical Psychopharmacology, the British Association for Psychopharmacology, the European College of Neuropsychopharmacology (corresponding member), and the International Society for Traumatic Stress Studies.
+His professional affiliations include being a Distinguished Fellow of the American Psychiatric Association and a member of the International Society for ECT and Neurostimulation, the Society of Biological Psychiatry, the American Society of Clinical Psychopharmacology, the British Association for Psychopharmacology, the European College of Neuropsychopharmacology (corresponding member), the Clinical TMS Society, and the International Society for Traumatic Stress Studies.

 In addition to his work in academia, Dr. Cook has also volunteered to support a number of professional societies and organizations and has served as a consultant to the health care and entertainment industries as well as to the US Department of Justice Civil Rights Division, and the US Department of Defense about suicide prevention.
 He volunteers to support a number of charitable organizations by serving on advisory boards.
 He is a life member of the National Eagle Scout Association.